India’s Updated Income Tax Return Forms for AY 2025–26 Explained

-For the assessment year (AY) 2025-26, India’s Income Tax Department has released seven income tax return (ITR) forms.
+For the assessment year (AY) 2025-26, India’s Income Tax (IT) Department has released seven income tax return (ITR) forms.
 ITR-1 and ITR-4, which are primarily intended for small and medium taxpayers, were issued on April 29, 2025, while ITR-7, designed for trusts and charitable organizations, was notified on May 9, 2025.

 These forms incorporate several updates, including a key modification in ITR-1 and ITR-4 requiring more detailed reporting of capital gains from listed equity investments.
 This change aligns with the tax rule adjustments for long-term capital gains (LTCG) introduced in the Union Budget 2024, which took effect on July 23, 2024.